 - A. Course Description.
-This course is an introduction to bench work and layout.
-Topics include the application of the use and theory of tools, such as hand tools, height gauges, pedestal grinders and layout tools. - B. Course Goals/Objectives.
-The student will identify layout and hand tools; describe the proper use of layout and had tools; list the safety procedures in operating a pedestal grinder; demonstrate proper use of layout tools using precision procedures; adjust clearances on the tool rest and the spark arrestor on the pedestal grinder; perform grinding procedures on the twist drills and tool blanks; and perform grinding wheel replacement. - C. Course Competencies.
+A study of the principles and application of computer integrated manufacturing.
+Employs all aspects of a system including but not limited to integration of material handling, manufacturing, and computer hardware and programming - B. End-of-Course Outcomes: Develop an understanding of computer integrated manufacturing; and employ material handling, process and/or manufacturing equipment as a system.
+Integrate computer software and equipment in a computer integrated manufacturing system and network a computer integrated manufacturing system - C. Course Competencies.
 A = 100-90 B = 89-80 C = 79-70 D = 69-60 F = 59 or below. - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
-For further information concerning cheating and plagiarism, read the section on Academic Integrity in the SPC General Catalog. - E. SCANS and Foundation Skills.
-Specific SCANS and Foundation Skills applicable to this course are as follows: (F) 1,2,3,4,5,8,9,10,11,12.
-(C) 5,7,15,16,18,19,20. - F. Verification of Workplace Competencies-Technical Education Division.
-The learning outcomes of this course will prepare the student to meet the entry-level competencies measured in a comprehensive capstone experience course, MCHN 2547 Specialized Tools and Fixtures.
+For further information concerning cheating and plagiarism, read the section on Academic Integrity in the SPC Catalog. - E. SCANS and Foundation Skills.
+Specific SCANS and Foundation Skills applicable to this course are as follows: (F) 1,2,3,4,5,7,8,9,10,11,12,13,16.
+(C) 5,7,15,19,20. - F. Verification of Workplace Competencies-Technical Education Division.
+The learning outcomes of this course will prepare the student to meet the entry-level competencies measured in a comprehensive capstone experience course, MCHN 2447 Specialized Tools and Fixtures.